watashiaashishgurung/Cyclistic_Case_Study_Recommandations_and_Insights/cyclistic README.md

 or freshmen students who are in need of both.

 # Extra!
 The marketing campagne should be climactic aligned with the tripduration as shown on the data visualizations on Tableau as if we were in a cyclerace, leading examplary.
+Note!
+That there are only winners in the final and participation is more important than winning.
+But no one came this far just to come this far.. so then sitback, relax and enjoy the view.
+At the end of the day we all deserve it by now.

 Another trend I noticed is that we have the least cutomers during the first months of the years